unplugin/unplugin-turbo-console/docs/features/pass-logs.md

 The feature allows you to pass logs between server and client.

-> You can disable this feature by setting `disablePassLogs: true`.

 ## Initialization

 Add `~console` to your project entry file.